For a Limited Time, Small Businesses Can Refinance Existing Fixed Assets Under the 504 Loan Program.

 NOTE: The temporary SBA 504 Debt Refinancing Program expired on Sept.
 27, 2012.
 Your assistance is requested to help urge Congress to continue this program, which helped scores of small businesses escape maturing high-interest fixed asset mortgages and thus avoid potential foreclosures.

-The National Association of Development Companies (NADCO), of which Florida First Capital is a member and supports, is making a strong effort to get this program renewed.
-NADCO and Florida First Capital need your help to be successful.
+The National Association of Development Companies (NADCO), of which Florida First Capital is a member, is making a strong effort to get this program renewed.
+NADCO and Florida First Capital need your help.

 The SBA 504 Debt Refinancing Program allows small businesses with eligible commercial real estate mortgages and other major fixed asset debt to take advantage of stable and long-term 504 financing and thus avoid potential foreclosure on mortgages approved before and during the recession that were based on inflated values.

 - This is a temporary program authorized until Sept.
 27, 2012.

 - Borrowers can finance up to 90% of the current appraised property value, plus 504 eligible refinancing costs.

 - 504 loan proceeds are to be used to refinance qualified debt with no money going toward expansion.

 - Excess equity in the asset may be used for financing of eligible business expenses to support business operations for a period of 18 months (salaries, rent, utilities, inventory, etc.).

 - At least 85% of the original loan was used to acquire, construct or improve fixed assets.

 - The small business concern must have been in business for two years prior to submission of the refinance application.